QuentinPetel/QuentinPetel/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently working as an independant JS developper at https://it-era.dev.
+I'm currently working as an independant developer at https://it-era.dev.

 You could find a résumé (kind of) at https://quentinpetel.fr